 Another amazing recipe from Sauce Stache, this vegan pork belly is an awesome and easy way to use up that starch water.
 And if you haven't heard of Sauce Stache yet, head directly over to his YouTube channel and hit the subscribe button.
 You won't be disappointed!

 Taco Tuesdays just got better!
-This simple tortilla recipe helps use up some of that starch water you might have hanging around, and it's perfect for when you're already making shreds.
+This simple tortilla recipe helps use up some of that starch water you might have hanging around from making seitan, and it's perfect for when you're already making shreds.